 Both our kids loved the Prisons of War displays within the castle.
 They both have a thing for dungeons and prisons – maybe because they love causing so much trouble?
 The Prisons of War displays are very well done and are quite interesting for kids and adults alike.

-We had heard scary stories from fellow travellers about how long the lineups can get at the Edinburgh Castle, so we made sure to get there right when it opened.
+We had heard scary stories from fellow travellers about how long the lineups can get at Edinburgh Castle, so we made sure to get there right when it opened.
 We thought we were pretty on top of things getting there so early, but our jaws dropped when we saw the line-up of several hundred people waiting to get in!

-When the line started moving shortly after 9:30, it actually moved pretty quickly.
-But then we noticed about 80% of the people were moving into the “Pre-paid Tickets” line.
-We hadn’t ordered ours online… ugh… I guess we’re not as awesome as we thought.
 We joined the other 20% who didn’t plan very well and got into the ticket lineup.
 To their credit, the line moved pretty quickly, but it still took about 20 minutes to get our tickets.

 There are plenty of benches and picnic tables around if you wish to have a snack or picnic lunch.